 If you are a parent and want to make sure your children are protected if something happens to you, read our free

 Estate Planning Guide for Parents.
-It covers all the essential issues for parents, such as naming a guardian, making a will, deciding whether you need a living trust, naming beneficiaries on retirement accounts, buying life insurance, how to set up pay on death accounts, and appointing an agent to manage your financial affairs if you become incapacitated.
+It covers all the essential issues for parents, such as naming a guardian, making a will, deciding whether you need a living trust, naming beneficiaries on retirement accounts, buying life insurance, how to set up a pay on death account, and appointing an agent to manage your financial affairs if you become incapacitated.

 Estate Planning Trusts